Discover our lymphoedema flagship service

 Our research investigates the physical and psychological success of new treatments for lymphoedema, including:

-• Lymphovenous anastomosis (LVA) – a microsurgical technique for earlier-stage lymphoedema, in which lymphatic vessels are joined to veins to assist in the drainage of fluid from the impaired limb.
+• Lymphovenous anastomosis (LVA) which is a microsurgical technique for earlier-stage lymphoedema, in which lymphatic vessels are joined to veins to assist in the drainage of fluid from the impaired limb.

-• Liposuction – treating advanced lymphoedema by removing the substantial fat deposition evident at this stage of the condition.
+• Liposuction treats advanced lymphoedema by removing the substantial fat deposition evident at this stage of the condition.

 • Combined lymphatic surgery and breast reconstruction under the one anaesthetic to improve physical and cosmetic appearance while easing the burden of lymphoedema.

-• Indocyanine green (ICG) lymphography imaging – using ICG fluorescence in the diagnosis and surgical management of lymphoedema.
-We are exploring its application to guide manual lymphatic massage towards individuals' lymphatic drainage pathways, to maximise manual lymph drainage (MLD).
+• Using Indocyanine green (ICG) lymphography imaging in the diagnosis and surgical management of lymphoedema, and exploring its application to guide manual lymphatic massage towards individuals' lymphatic drainage pathways, to maximise manual lymph drainage (MLD).

 • Early intervention and home monitoring for patients at risk of developing lymphoedema after breast cancer.